xianghaoheihu/xianghaoheihu.github.io/_pages/about.md

 ---
 About Me
 ======
-I am an autumn doctoral student in Computer Science and Technology at Nanjing University of Aeronautics and Astronautics, China.
+I am an autumn-entry Ph.D. student in Computer Science and Technology at Nanjing University of Aeronautics and Astronautics, China.
 I am honored to have received an offer to join [Professor Yi](https://www.smilinnet.com/changyan/)'s SmilinNet (Intelligent Mobile Innovation Networking) research group.
-My research focuses on **Tactile Internet** and edge intelligence in our recent [magazine paper](https://ieeexplore.ieee.org/document/10769555?source=authoralert).
-This involves exploring the integration of **network technologies** including multi-objective optimization, network optimization, and human digital twins.
-The Tactile Internet represents a disruptive networking paradigm with transformative potential across human activities – from healthcare (particularly physical therapy) to manufacturing.
-Our research specifically investigates human-in-the-loop interaction systems, integrating digital twins, cyber-physical systems, large language models (LLMs), and edge intelligence.
-More relevant information can be found in our magazine documents. **If you’re interested in collaboration or discussion, please reach out via email or WeChat**.
-I look forward to meaningful dialogue and exploring new opportunities – where there’s a will, there’s a way to achieve extraordinary outcomes together.
+My research focuses on **Tactile Internet** and edge intelligence, as discussed in our recent [magazine paper](https://ieeexplore.ieee.org/document/10769555?source=authoralert).
+This work involves the integration of **networking technologies** such as multi-objective optimization, network optimization, and human digital twins.
+The Tactile Internet represents a disruptive networking paradigm with transformative potential across various human activities—from healthcare (particularly physical therapy) to manufacturing.
+Our research specifically investigates human-in-the-loop interactive systems, integrating digital twins, cyber-physical systems, large language models (LLMs), and edge intelligence.
+Further details can be found in our published magazine articles.
+**If you’re interested in collaboration or discussion, please reach out via email or WeChat**.
+I look forward to engaging in meaningful dialogue and exploring new opportunities—where there's a will, there's a way to achieve exceptional outcomes together.

 <div style="width: 700px; margin: 0 auto;">
   <img src="../images/group1.png" alt="Tactile Internet"